Hill House United

 - FA Youth Award Module 1 & 2

 - BS Business Studies and Sports Sciences

-- 10 years of youth soccer coaching in Europe, Africa and USA
+- Over ten years of youth soccer coaching in Europe, Africa and USA

 - Coaching Director at English FA Elite Regional Academy

 - Head of Elite Performance (Soccer) - Isle of Man

 - Head coach at numerous MA club teams